YogeshSingla/seelo/lab9/README.md

 Python is space/tab conscious!
 Make sure you are consistent with spaces or tabs across all your python scripts.
 Use sublime text editors bottom right option to convert tabs/spaces.

+### List of ERRORS that may be encountered
+These are for troubleshooting.
+During execution to prevent the system from landing in an unconsistent state multiple safety checks are done.
+Each throws a error cause.
+They are listed below.

+#### Error #1
+Trying to book a vehicle that does not exist.
+Enter allowed vehicles from the form only.

+#### Error #2
+Trying to book another vehicle before returning the previous vehicle.